YACS-RCOS/yacs-admin/README.md

 ## Future Functionality
 Will implement full CRUD support once it is in YACS API.
 All add/update/delete operations will require authentication via login (possible CAS authentication integration).

+##Setup

+Clone this repository onto your local machine.
+Navigate to the `yacs-admin` directory and type `rails s` into the command line.
+You should now have a running instance of YACS Admin on http://localhost:3000.